Salat in the Quran

 This alerts us to what God says about those who uphold rituals which were never authorised by God:

-[42:21] They follow idols who decree for them religious laws never authorised by God.
-If it were not for the predetermined decision, they would have been judged immediately.
-Indeed, the transgressors have incurred a painful retribution.
+"Or do they have partners (with God) who legislate for them religious laws which were not authorized by God?
+If it were not for a preordained decree, they would have been judged immediately.
+Indeed the transgressors shall have a painful punishment."
+42:21

 So what does the Quran say about Salat and how it can be conducted?